Disclaimer: The Hifiman HE400s sent to us is a sample in exchange for our honest opinion. We thank the team at Hifiman for giving us this opportunity.

 Where to next?
-Well, it seems the HE400s is next.
+Well, it seems the HE400s are next.

 I have this image in my mind of Dr. Fang Bian of Hifiman just sitting every Xmas pondering how to hit the market the following year or looking back and thinking what he could do a little bit better.